 Organization – This is probably the least applicable area to a bugout location.
 Why?
 Because your organization should be the same model (ICS) regardless of location.
 Granted, you might have to add positions or personnel, but the organizational model should be the same.
 And yes, I am speaking of ICS (Incident Command System).
 The bottom line to “organization” is that you must have it!
 You can’t just bring together a family or group and think that magically everything gets done, coordination takes place, and operations are successful.
 You must be organized, responsibilities must be assigned, and people must be accountable for getting their assignments accomplished in a safe and timely manner.

 Now, once you have a supply of water with a back-up supply, you will need a way to make it safe to drink.
 You can filter and purify it, any other option is not practical.
 You say, “I can always boil it!”
 Well, theoretically yes you can.
 But for how long?
 What I am referring to is…till your fuel runs out; the fuel I am referring to is the fuel it takes to boil your water.
 Yeah, we could debate this, but trust me, you want a way to filter and purify your water vs. just boiling it.

 So, you have a water supply, a back-up water supply, and a Monolithic Ceramic water filtration system.
 How many replacement filters do you have?
 Do you have a way to pre-filter the sediment out?
 Do you have back-up “socks” for the filter?
 What happens if the spigot breaks?
 Answer…the filters and parts are very inexpensive…buy plenty of them and store them securely!

 Note: When talking about a rain catchment system I am speaking of not just the capability to catch rain, but the ability to store a minimum of 3 months of water, preferably 6 – 12, along with just catching it.

 Exposure – This simply means that your bugout location must be able to provide sufficient shelter to keep you alive.
 And yes, it would be nice if it kept you comfortable as well, but that is secondary.
 You can have a full-blown retreat cabin, or you can have a tent.
-Just make sure your shelter is; 1) large enough for everyone, 2) sturdy enough to handle the elements for years, 3) you have a way to make basic repairs, 4) you have some sort of back-up plan.
+Just make sure your shelter is; 1) large enough for everyone, 2) sturdy enough to handle the elements for years, 3) you have a skills, tools, and materials to make basic repairs to it, 4) you have some sort of back-up plan.